cshaxu/nxvm/README.md

 Platform-related Part basically provides keyboard and display, and it is designed to work with different operating systems.

-### Debugger (src/vmachine/debug/debug.ch)
+### Debugger
 NXVM is NOT just an emulator.
 It does more than simply emulating a PC.
 Users may debug an operating system in NXVM using debugger.

+#### Debugger Console (src/vmachine/debug/debug.ch)
 The debugger is used to test and debug the guest operating system running inside NXVM.

 User may print/modify CPU registers, print/modify/search/compare/fill/watch RAM area, operate device through I/O ports, trace/dump CPU instructions and set breakpoints.

-NXVM has both 16-bit debugger and 32-bit debugger.
+NXVM has both 16-bit and 32-bit debugger support.
 The command usage of 16-bit debugger is almost the same as the MS-DOS debugger, and all the memory addresses are represented in physical address.
 The 32-bit debugger uses linear address format.
 The help command `?` introduces all available commands supported.

 NXVM Internal Debugger
 ![NXVM Internal Debugger](images/debugger_w32c.jpg)

-##### Recorder (src/vmachine/debug/record.ch)
+#### Recorder (src/vmachine/debug/record.ch)
 The recorder provides various modes to dump CPU register values and read/write operations at each CPU instruction.

-##### Assembler/Disassembler
+#### Assembler/Disassembler
 - i386 Assembler (src/vmachine/debug/aasm32.ch)
 - i386 Disassembler (src/vmachine/debug/dasm32.ch)